realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-The `@intercept(MyAuthBindings.AUTH_INTERCEPTOR)` above this class is how we apply the AuthorizationInterceptor.
-We will cover it later.

 You can even use multiple strategies in one project; if needed.

 #### Interceptor

-Interceptor is a middle layer between API request and authentication strategy.
-After the strategy verified user's access token, interceptor will verify use's permission.
+Interceptor is a middle layer between API request and authentication.
+After the authentication strategy verified user's access token, interceptor will verify use's permission.

 Run `lb4 interceptor` in your project root.
+A global interceptor will be automatically applied
+to all methods in controllers.

 ```
 ?
 Interceptor name: authorize